 Focusing your mind is hard enough without any distractions so the more you can eliminate from your space of solitude the better.

-Once you have that one thing, spend your time of solitude completely focused on it.
+Spend your time of solitude completely focused on it.

 How do I get the most from my alone time?